 PFS: Planetary Fourier Spectrometer

-The Planetary Fourier Spectrometer (PFS) is an infrared spectrometer optimised for atmospheric studies and covering the wavelength range 0.9 to 45 microns in two channels with a boundary at 5 microns.
-The spectral resolution of the instrument is better than 2 cm-1 .
-The instrument field of view FOV is about 1.6 degrees FWHM for the Short Wavelength (SW) channel and 2.8 degrees for the Long Wavelength (LW) channel.
-These fields of view correspond to a spatial resolution of seven kilometres for the SW channel and 13 kilometres for the LW channel when Venus is observed from a height of 250 kilometres (nominal height of the pericentre).
+The Planetary Fourier Spectrometer (PFS) is an infrared spectrometer optimised for atmospheric studies and covering the wavelength range 1.2 to 45 microns in two channels with a boundary at 5 microns.
+The spectral resolution of the instrument is better than 2 cm-1.
+The instrument field of view is about 2 degrees FWHM (Full Width, Half Maximum) for the Short Wavelength (SW) channel and 4 degrees FWHM for the Long Wavelength (LW) channel.
+These fields of view correspond to a spatial resolution of ten kilometres for the SW channel and 20 kilometres for the LW channel when Mars is observed from a height of 300 kilometres (the nominal height of the pericentre).

 The incident radiation arrives from the pointing device and is divided into two beams by a dichroic mirror and then filtered before being directed into the two interferometers.
 The interferometers are of the double pendulum type and are positioned with their planes of operation one above the other so that a single motor can be used to move both pendulums.
 An optical reference channel controls the pendulum motion by passing light from a laser diode through the same optics as the radiation that is being analysed.
 The reference channel also generates the sampling signal for the analogue to digital converters that process the detector signals, triggering one sample for each 150 nm of retro-reflector motion.
 The interferometers are extremely sensitive to optomechanical distortions and the interferometer module must be very rigid and thermally stable to minimise these effects.